waku-org/specs/standards/application/reliable-channel-api.md

 - Missing messages are automatically detected and retrieved
 - Message delivery is retried until acknowledged or maximum retry attempts are reached
 - Messages are causally ordered using Lamport timestamps
-- Large messages can be segmented to fit transport constraints (TBD)
+- Large messages can be segmented to fit transport constraints
+- Messages are queued or dropped when the underlying routing transport has a rate limit and said limit is being reached

 ## Motivation